Understanding DORA: The EU's Digital Operational Resilience Act

 Ardoq currently counts numerous financial service companies as customers, including MUFG, OMERS, IG Group, and WSECU.
 They have leveraged the unique flexibility of the Ardoq platform towards key business goals such as:

 “One of Ardoq’s strengths is easing the pain of compliance.
-The collaborative features and flexibility of the platform make it adaptable to the specific needs of different regulatory frameworks, including DORA.
-Our newly released Application Risk Management solution touches on some of the provisions detailed in DORA and could be expanded to address its full requirements.”
+The collaborative features and flexibility of the platform make it adaptable to the specific needs of different regulatory frameworks, including DORA.”

 - Sean Gibson, Senior Enterprise Architect at Ardoq